KatVolkova/pick-a-recipe/README.md

 ![Radio Buttons Input](/assets/images/readme/features/radio-buttons.webp)

 Two radio buttons represent two categories that a user can select: "Meal" and "Dessert".
-Depending on the option users will be presented with either a range of dinner recipes or dessert recipes.
+Depending on the option, users will be presented with either a range of dinner recipes or dessert recipes.

 #### Show recipe button

 ![Show recipe button](/assets/images/readme/features/show-recipe-button.webp)

-A "Show Recipe" button is used to generate a random recipe either from meal or from dessert category.
+A "Show Recipe" button is used to generate a random recipe either from a meal or from dessert category.

 #### Recipe Card